davy7125/polyphone/en/tutorials/use-polyphone-as-a-synthesizer.md

 ## Playing an instrument

-To play an instrument, simply open a soundfont that you can download from the [repository](soundfonts), for example, and select an instrument contained in that soundfont.
+To play an instrument, simply open a soundfont that you can download from the [library](soundfonts), for example, and select an instrument contained in that soundfont.
 Instruments are arranged by bank: select a bank to display the instrument list below.

 ![Polyphone opened with the synth mode option](images/synth_mode.png "Polyphone opened with the synth mode option")